tomaskraus/ble-midi-box/README.md

 lack dedicated sustain pedal port.

-BLE-MIDI-Box solves this issue by sending its own sustain pedal MIDI message via separate bluetooth connection.
+BLE-sustain-pedal solves this issue by sending its own sustain pedal MIDI message via separate bluetooth connection.

-BLE-MIDI-Box works with most sustain pedals with 6.5mm jack connector.
+BLE-sustain-pedal works with most sustain pedals with 6.5mm jack connector.

 ## How it works